nasccped/jsmoke/docs/README.md

   `stdin` for input and `stdout` for output).
 It is a dedicated channel for programs to output error messages, warnings, and diagnostic information.
+[^pom.xml]: The `pom.xml` file, which stands for _"Project Object
+  Model"_, is the fundamental configuration file used by **Apache Maven**, a build automation tool primarily for Java projects.
+It is an XML file located in the root directory of a Maven project.
+[^cargo.toml]: `Cargo.toml` is the manifest file used by Cargo, Rust's package manager and build system.
+It is a crucial component of any Rust project managed by Cargo, defining the project's configuration and dependencies.